 One of the most notorious Taiwan hikes within day-tripping distance of Taipei is Wuliaojian, west of Taipei in Sanxia District of New Taipei City.
 This loop hike is 4.8 kilometers in length, but don’t be fooled by its short distance!

 Wuliaojian is an adventure lover’s dream.
 The trail is rife with wild ascents on ropes and ladders.
 You’ll need to scale mighty rock walls and traverse narrow ridges.

 Nothing along the trail is extremely difficult, nor do you need any equipment, but you may find your heart beating out of your chest more than a few times before the day is over.

-Looking for a great hiking destination?
-Check out our Best Easy Hikes in Switzerland post!
+Looking for great hikes near an amazing city?
+Check out our Best Hikes in Hong Kong post!